medengessia/design_object_competition/REPORT.md

 ### 5.2 Comments

-   As it is shown in the fourth and fifth screenshots of SonarQube, there are 197 lines of comments, all of javadoc type.
+   As it is shown in the third and the fourth screenshots of SonarQube, there are 197 lines of comments, all of javadoc type.

    The parts without any comments are mostly the main classes since they are not documented.
 In SonarQube, they have just the name of the author which indicated, and therefore, have less than 5 lines of comments.